POETSII/dpd-baremetal/docs/macro-flags.md

 This is not included on its own in any recipes, but it can be included manually to any simulation regardless of whether bonds are used or not.

-### Improved GALS

-**FLAG: `-DIMPROVED_GALS`** - **makefile: `-improvedgals-`**

-Improved GALS can only be applied to the GALS simulator, but in combination with any other flag.
-This improves upon the base GALS by reducing the number of messages that are sent.

-The first message sent by a cell in a phase is still sent and counted by receiving cells, and the number of beads to be sent are still sent and counted by receiving cells.
-The major change comes when the last bead a cell has is sent (including if it is the only bead, making it the first and last bead).
-This is encoded in the bead message itself, and the sending cell will move into the phase complete stage.
-The receiving cell detects if this is the first, last or first and last bead, and will update the counter for number of neighbours in the phase complete phase.

-The update complete and migrate complete messages are now **only** sent when a cell has no beads to share or migrate.
-This is detected in the same way as normal GALS, and will increment/decrement counters appropriately.

-This improves performance of the GALS simulator greatly, and if the GALS simulator is to be used it is strongly suggested that this macro flag is used.

 ### Improved Verlet

 **FLAG: `-DBETTER_VERLET`** - **makefile: `-betterverlet-`**